Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 The following physical illnesses are generally recognized as diminishing one’s mental capacity:

-- Huntington’s disease (also known as chronic chorea) – Huntington’s is a degenerative brain disorder, affecting people between the ages of 30-50.
+- Huntington’s disease (also known as chronic chorea) – Huntington’s is a degenerative brain disorder that afflicts people between the ages of 30-50 until their passing.
 Involuntary muscle movements in the limbs are also associated with the disease.
 Huntington’s disease is usually hereditary.

 - Depression – Medical depression, common in the elderly and disabled, is a mental illness, not merely an emotional state.
 It tends to occur periodically, reactively or cyclically and may last years.